 Esher Church School is a mixed 4 to 11 primary school.
-Esher Church School provides a distinctly Christian environment in which each child is motivated to acquire skills for life, and to develop a moral code to foster a sense of care and responsibility for oneself and others.
-We ask all children, parents, carers and staff to respect this ethos and its importance to the whole school community.
-Whilst we are a Church of England school, we welcome children of other faiths and denominations, we aim to nurture children in their Christian faith, encourage those of other faiths and challenge those of no faith.
+We are proud of our distinctly Christian environment in which each child is motivated to acquire skills for life and to develop a sense of responsibility for oneself and others.
+Whilst we are a Church of England school, we welcome applications from children of other denominations, other faiths and those of no faith.